Parent Advocacy and Educational Consultation services .

 Common Search Questions We Help Answer

-• What do I do after a psychoeducational assessment in Ontario?
+• What should I do after a psychoeducational assessment in Ontario?

 • How do I get an IEP for my child with ADHD or Autism?